What Is It?

 Loss of memory (amnesia) lasting less than 24 hours

-About half of all head injuries happen during motor vehicle accidents.
-Falls, sports and assaults cause the rest.
-Alcohol and drug use are major contributing factors.
+Most head injuries happen during motor vehicle accidents, falls, sports and assaults.
+Alcohol and drug use can be major contributing factors.

-Most head injuries result from direct trauma (for example, the head hitting the ground or the windshield of a car).
+Usually there is direct trauma to the head (for example, the head hitting the ground or the windshield of a car).
 In the elderly, serious head injuries can result from even minor falls.
 Injuries also can occur from rapid acceleration or deceleration, as may happen in a whiplash injury.
 People who injure their heads often injure their necks, too.

 Occasionally, minor head trauma can trigger a more serious problem such as bruising of the brain tissue (brain contusion) or bleeding within the head (subdural hematoma or subarachnoid hemorrhage).
 Bleeding and other complications of minor head injuries appear to be more common in the elderly and in people taking blood thinners such as warfarin (Coumadin).

 A concussion can cause any or all of the following symptoms: